Christina Parrish Stone

-Laura Baldwin is Digital Media Editor for the St. Johns County Cultural Council.
-She graduated from Flagler College where she studied Art History and was first to graduate with the Arts Administration program.
+Laura graduated from Flagler College where she studied Art History and Arts Administration.
 Her passion for the arts started at home where she watched her grandfather create pastel chalk works and listened to her grandmother play organ and piano.
 In high school, she was deeply involved in theatre where she performed, designed sets and costumes, and produced fundraising showcases.
 At Flagler College, she assisted at the Crisp-Ellert Art Museum and worked with classmates to curate shows like “Progress?: Art of Activism” to honor Flagler College’s 50th Anniversary and "Florida East Coast: Selections from the Guidi Collection" which exhibited works from the Lost Colony and the Highwaymen.
-Laura currently lives in St. Augustine with her cat named Nikolai.